 Love has to do its work.
 Love is effective, but not all relationships in which love once existed need to continue.
 A person in an abusive, emotionally manipulated, physically unsafe relationship may need to get out quickly.
 Love of self may be more important in these cases than love of the one who bullies you.
 Our community of faith will help you find safety and will help you navigate through your choices.
 They will help you love yourself rightly once again.
 Love builds up and nourishes; it provides dignity and respect to every person; it gives freedom with honor.
 Each relationship you have requires hard work on your part, and not all relationships are equally healthy.
 It is crucial to work on our relationship to our selves and our friendship with God.
 We do that through prayer, listening to the invitations and prompts God provides us, and through spiritual conversations with those who truly care for the good of your soul.

 Find out how love needs to be nurtured in your life.
 Give all your energy to seeking and possessing this love.
 Set your heart’s desires upon finding this gracious love that God offers.
 You will find it and it will be all that you need to live in peace and grace.
 When you find love, you always find God.

 Themes for this Week’s Masses

-Saturday: While Jesus was speaking, a woman from the crowd called out and said to him, “Blessed is the womb that carried you and the breasts at which you nursed.”
-He replied, “Rather, blessed are those who hear the word of God and observe it.”
+· Saturday (Luke 11) A woman from the crowd called out, “Blessed is the womb that carried and nursed you.”
+Jesus said, “Blessed are those who hear the word of God and observe it.”

 Saints of the Week